 Jane Eyre was produced on Broadway in 2000, featuring a book by John Caird and music and lyrics by Paul Gordon.
 Nominated for five Tony Awards including Best Musical, the Tony-nominated score was sung for the first time in New York since its premature departure sung by a dazzling cast.

 The concert was led by Samantha Massell (Broadway: Fiddler on the Roof, Regional: Rags, The Hunchback of Notre Dame) as Jane Eyre, Kevin Massey (Broadway: A Gentleman’s Guide to Love and Murder, Memphis, Tarzan, Big River) as Edward Rochester, and original cast member Mary Stout (Broadway: Jane Eyre, Beauty and the Beast, My Favorite Year) revisiting her role as Mrs. Fairfax.
-Rounding out the cast were Celia Hottenstein (National Tour: The Phantom of the Opera, New York: Desperate Measures), Dana Costello (Broadway: Finding Neverland, Jekyll & Hyde), Ryan Speakman (Jane Eyre 2017 workshop), Mavis Simpson-Ernst (Broadway: Evita, Off-Broadway: You’re a Good Man, Charlie Brown, Feinstein’s/54 Below: 54 Sings Alice in Wonderland), Clay Singer, and an ensemble comprised of Amisha Amy, Deirdre Donohue, Asher Dubin (Feinstein’s/54 Below: The Happy Time: 50th Anniversary Concert), Alexandra Frost, Alex Hartman, Sean C. White, Ethan Larsen, and Paris Alexander Nesbitt (Feinstein’s/54 Below: The Happy Time: 50th Anniversary Concert).
+Rounding out the cast were Celia Hottenstein (National Tour: The Phantom of the Opera, Off-Broadway: Desperate Measures), Dana Costello (Broadway: Finding Neverland, Jekyll & Hyde), Ryan Speakman (Jane Eyre 2017 workshop), Mavis Simpson-Ernst (Broadway: Evita, Off-Broadway: You’re a Good Man, Charlie Brown, Feinstein’s/54 Below: 54 Sings Alice in Wonderland), Clay Singer, and an ensemble comprised of Amisha Amy, Deirdre Donohue, Asher Dubin (Feinstein’s/54 Below: The Happy Time: 50th Anniversary Concert), Alexandra Frost, Alex Hartman, Sean C. White, Ethan Larsen, and Paris Alexander Nesbitt (Feinstein’s/54 Below: The Happy Time: 50th Anniversary Concert).